TSOlami/jwt-mern-app/backend/README.md

-# The Backend for the backend
+# The Backend for the backend server